-A dietitian is a health professional who is qualified to give accurate advice and information on all aspects of nutrition and diet.
-Dietitians apply knowledge of food, nutrition and other related disciplines to promote health, prevent disease and help manage illness.
+A dietician is a health professional who is qualified to give information on all aspects of nutrition, diet and other areas to help you stay healthy and manage illness.

-You may see a dietitian in a hospital (as an in-patient or out-patient) or in the community (at a clinic or in a care centre).
+You can visit a dietitian in a hospital (as an in-patient or outpatient) or in the community (at a clinic or in a care centre).

 You can check the CORU register to find a registered dietitian in your area.

 If you are referred, you may be able to get dietetic services for free through the public health service.
 Depending on your local area, there may be waiting lists and limited availability of a dietician.

 If you go to a dietician as a private patient, you will be charged for the service.
 You may be able to get some money back if you have private health insurance and claim tax relief for medical expenses.

 Dietitians are regulated and registered by CORU Health and Social Care Professionals Council.